Marginal/docker-get_iplayer/README.md

 Downloaded TV & radio files will be placed in the `/output` bind mount.

-Environment variables `PUID` and `PGID` can be changed to change the owner and group of downloaded files.
+Environment variables `PUID` and `PGID` can be set to dictate the owner and group of downloaded files (useful if you're putting these files in a shared folder).

 ## Example invocation